What does Rolex Oyster Perpetual Mean? [Complete Guide]

-The tight closure of the Oyster’s shell can, of course, be symbolic to the watertight seals that are used in the Rolex Oysters, and can also refer to the aquatic habitat that Oysters have, symbolic to Rolex Oyster’s ability to withstand water.
+The tight closure of the Oyster’s shell can, of course, be symbolic of the watertight seals that are used in the Rolex Oysters, and can also refer to the aquatic habitat that Oysters have, symbolic of Rolex Oyster’s ability to withstand water.

 The Rolex Oyster case

 The Oyster case was invented by Rolex in 1926 and came to become the world’s first waterproof case for a wristwatch thanks to the patented concept of screwing down the bezel as well as the case back and the winding crown against the middle case.
 The first Rolex to feature this case structure was of course named “Oyster”.

 In Rolex’s own words, the Oyster case is a symbol of robustness and waterproofness.
 The Oyster case is used for all Rolex watches that are water-resistant up to 100 meters.
 This means that the Cellini range of watches does not use the Oyster case – which of course may not be a surprise considering that is a very slimmed dress watch.

 Unlike what many people believe, Rolex ”Oyster” is not a model itself, but rather, as mentioned, a case structure that is meant to keep the movement safe from water.

 For example, you can find ”Oyster Perpetual” on the dial of a Rolex Datejust, but the model is ”Datejust”.

 The Rolex Oyster case guarantees water resistance to a depth of at least 100 meters (330 feet), and up to 3,900 meters (12,800 feet) for the Rolex Deepsea extreme divers’ watch.